 A number of claims and suits are pending against the Water System for alleged damages to persons and property and for other alleged liabilities arising out of its operations.
-In the opinion of management, any ultimate liability, which may arise from these actions, is not expected to materially impact the Water System's net position, changes in net position, or cash flows.
+In the opinion of management, any ultimate liability, which may arise from these actions, is not expected to materially impact the Water System's net position, changes in net position, or cash flows as of June 30, 2023.